-Like any lasting change, creating a lifestyle, whether you are an individual or organization, takes a bit of time and effort, but with some practical tools and a focus on core priorities and values, it doesn’t have to be complicated or costly.
-In fact, the process itself, can achieve much more than you might expect.
+Like any lasting change, creating a lifestyle, whether you are an individual or organization, takes a bit of time and effort, but with some practical tools and a focus on core identity and connecting it across the organization and beyond, you can achieve much more than you might expect.

 Posted by Christine Eisner

 Those of you who know me are aware of my love of nature.
 Big Sur, beach walks, hikes, skiing… For me, Nature is a readily-available and effective tool which counterbalances the constant flow of non-nature that dominates our lives every day.
 Nature directly impacts our well-being in the food we eat, the water we drink, what we see and what we year.
 Yet it also has the power to inspire, heal and comfort.